-Initially the company had been looking to have a detailed proposal ready for consideration by the Council in late 2017.
-Given the proposed change of architects and the further design changes that need to be included, together with a review of the business plan, a further report to the Council is now likely to be in Spring 2018.
+Initially the company had been looking to have a detailed proposal ready for consideration by the Council in late 2018.
+Given all the changes that have taken place over the last 2 years and in particular the change to a charitable company and the need to secure a 28 years lease from the Council it is unlikely that there will be any works on the ground until 2021.

-- There have been initial funding successes and further bids are now being drawn up that will benefit from the revised Business Plan. - Whilst no longer working with the original 'Design and Build' architects the drawings they produced enabled widespread public consultation to be undertaken and demonstrated that there was space for such a building that could sit aesthetically in a location close to the children's play area and the car park. - There is very strong community support for the project. - The enthusiasm, commitment and skill set of the company is to be commended.
-It is however recognised that there is still a long way to go with the project and with new architects appointed and a revised Business Plan further design options, ideas and funding opportunities and a review of car parking will need to be considered.
+- There have been initial funding successes and further bids are now being drawn up that will benefit from the revised Business Plan. - The concept drawings produced enabled widespread public consultation to be undertaken and demonstrated that there was potential for such a building that could sit aesthetically in a location close to the children's play area and the car park. - There is very strong community support for the project. - The enthusiasm, commitment and skill set of the company is to be commended.
+It is however recognised that there is still a long way to go with the project.